hanneskaeufler/crytic/README.md

 #### AnyAllSwap

-This mutation exchanges calls to [Enumerable#all?](https://crystal-lang.org/api/0.27.0/Enumerable.html#all%3F-instance-method) with calls to [Enumerable#any?](https://crystal-lang.org/api/0.27.0/Enumerable.html#any%3F-instance-method) and vice-versa.
+This mutant exchanges calls to [Enumerable#all?](https://crystal-lang.org/api/0.27.0/Enumerable.html#all%3F-instance-method) with calls to [Enumerable#any?](https://crystal-lang.org/api/0.27.0/Enumerable.html#any%3F-instance-method) and vice-versa.
 A typical mutation is:

 ```diff
 - [false].all?